OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 All the relevant files in these three commits will move to the Working Directory where they can be deleted, modified, etc.

-NOTE: When I want to go back in time more than 1 commit, I typically use `revert` (described below) because it does not rewrite history, and thus safer.
+NOTE: When I want to go back in time more than 1 commit, I typically use `revert` (described below) because it does not rewrite history, and is thus safer.

 <br>